Si Gerson: Career

 On the morning of June 20, 1951, Gerson and 16 other Communist Party leaders were arrested by the FBI and charged with violating the Smith Act.
 In September 1952, Judge Edward J. Dimock dropped the charges against Gerson and Isidore Begun, arguing that there was insufficient evidence to convict them.

-Gerson later served as campaign manager for Gus Hall and Angela Davis during the 1980 presidential election.
+In 1958, Gerson co-signed an appeal urging the Communist Party not to purge John Gates and other reformists.
+After this failed, however, Gerson remained in the party.
+He later served as campaign manager for Gus Hall during the 1976, 1980, and 1984 presidential elections.
+As a legislative representative for the Communist Party, Gerson advocated for proportional representation and instant runoff voting, and served as secretary of the Coalition for Free and Open Elections.